Learn how to turn your Surface on, shut it down, restart and wake it, and put it into different power saving states.

 Sleep and hibernation

-If you don’t use your Surface for a few minutes, the screen turns off and your Surface goes into a power-saving state.
+If you don’t use your Surface for a few minutes, the screen turns off and your Surface goes to sleep, a power saving state.
 This allows the device to resume quickly when you want to start working again.

 If you don’t use your Surface for several hours, it will hibernate.
 Hibernation saves your work and turns off your Surface.
 When you start your Surface again, you’re back where you left off.

-To change when the screen dims or turns off or when your Surface goes into power-saving sleep mode, go to Settings > System > Power & sleep.
+To change when the screen dims or turns off or when your Surface goes into power-saving sleep mode, select Start > Settings > System > Power & sleep .
 To view hibernation settings, go to Additional power settings > Change plan settings > Change advanced power settings.
 In Power Options, select Sleep > Hibernate after.

 On, off, sleep, hibernate and restart